Expert medical and surgical care in Thailand

 Yes.
 Thailand's JCI-accredited hospitals operate advanced catheterisation laboratories with the same imaging systems and stent platforms used internationally.
 Procedural success rates exceed 95% in experienced centres.
 Our partner interventional cardiologists are fellowship-trained with extensive cath lab experience, and 24/7 cardiac surgical backup is available for the rare case that requires emergency conversion.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Stent vs Bypass — When Is Each Appropriate?
+Stent vs Bypass, When Is Each Appropriate?

 PCI is generally preferred for single-vessel or two-vessel disease, acute heart attacks, and patients who are poor candidates for open surgery.
-Bypass surgery is usually recommended for three-vessel disease, left main disease, or patients with diabetes and multi-vessel involvement — where the long-term survival data favours CABG.
+Bypass surgery is usually recommended for three-vessel disease, left main disease, or patients with diabetes and multi-vessel involvement, where the long-term survival data favours CABG.
 Your cardiologist will present the evidence for your specific anatomy and help you make an informed decision.

 Planning Your Trip to Thailand for Angioplasty